Smuggle

 call in the above example can be rewritten as follows:

-td.Cmp(t, got, td.Smuggle("B.A.Num", 12))
+td.Cmp(t, got, td.Smuggle("B.As[foo].Num", 12))

-Contrary to JSONPointer operator, private fields can be followed
+operator, private fields can be

 Behind the scenes, a temporary function is automatically created to